Removal of Inhibitors

 Even with political support, funded programmes and good eHealth infrastructure, many factors can still make integrated care difficult to deliver, by delaying change or limiting how far change can go.
 These include legal issues with data governance, resistance to change from individuals or professional bodies, cultural barriers to the use of technology, perverse financial incentives, and lack of skills.
 These factors need to be recognised early, and a plan developed to deal with them, so as to minimise their impact.

-- Actions to remove barriers: legal, organisational, financial, skills taking into account the need to address the risk of health inequities.
+- Actions to remove barriers: legal, organisational, financial, skills considering the need to address the risk of health and social inequalities.

 - Changes to the law concerning e.g., medical acts, information governance, data sharing -factors which may hold up innovation.